Pages User Guide for Mac

 Select the tickbox next to “Show vertical ruler whenever rulers are shown”.

 Click in the toolbar, then choose Show Ruler (or Hide Ruler).

 Choose View > Show Ruler (or Hide Ruler) from the View menu at the top of your screen.

 Change ruler units

-When you set a unit preference for rulers in Pages, it applies to all documents.
-You can change the preference at any time, even if you have a document open.
+When you change a unit setting for rulers in Pages, it applies to all documents.
+You can change the settings at any time, even if you have a document open.

-Choose Pages > Preferences (from the Pages menu at the top of your screen), then click Rulers at the top of the preferences window.
+Choose Pages > Settings (from the Pages menu at the top of your screen), then click Rulers at the top of the settings window.

 Click the Ruler Units pop-up menu, then choose an increment (Points, Centimetres or Inches).